Sexual Violence Awareness & Prevention

 Sexual assault is a criminal offense.
 HCC encourages anyone who has experienced, witnessed, or heard of a sexual assault to report it so the survivor can get help and the college can respond appropriately.

-The form provided here is for those who wish to report a sexual assault anonymously.
-Please read through the defined defenses below and fill out the form completely.
-Your report will be sent anonymously to Idelia Smith, HCC's Title IX coordinator.
+To file a report, please contact Olivia Kynard, HCC's Interim Affirmative Action officer and Title IX coordinator at 413.552.2173.
 If you wish to make a report through campus police, you may call 413.552.2211 from a cell phone or off-campus land line, or dial 2211 from any on campus phone, and you will be connected with an HCC police officer.

 If you would like to speak with a counselor, please visit the Student Affairs office in FR 224 or contact us at 413.552.2231 and counseling will be arranged.
 For 24/7 mental health counseling you may also contact WellConnect at any time by calling 800.326.6142 (voice/TTY) or via the WellConnect website.